Asia-Pacific Economic Cooperation: Meeting developments

 In 1997, the APEC meeting was held in Vancouver.
 Controversy arose after officers of the Royal Canadian Mounted Police used pepper spray against protesters.
 The protesters objected to the presence of autocratic leaders such as Indonesian president Suharto.

-At the 2001 Leaders' Meeting in Shanghai, APEC leaders pushed for a new round of trade negotiations and support for a program of trade capacity-building assistance, leading to the launch of the Doha Development Agenda a few weeks later.
+At the 2001 Leaders' Meeting in Shanghai, APEC leaders pushed for a new round of trade negotiations and support for a programme of trade capacity-building assistance, leading to the launch of the Doha Development Agenda a few weeks later.
 The meeting also endorsed the Shanghai Accord proposed by the United States, emphasising the implementation of open markets, structural reform, and capacity building.
 As part of the accord, the meeting committed to develop and implement APEC transparency standards, reduce trade transaction costs in the Asia-Pacific region by five percent over five years, and pursue trade liberalisation policies relating to information technology goods and services.

 In 2003, Jemaah Islamiah leader Riduan Isamuddin had planned to attack the APEC Leaders Meeting to be held in Bangkok in October.
 He was captured in the city of Ayutthaya, Thailand by Thai police on 11 August 2003, before he could finish planning the attack.

 Chile became the first South American nation to host the Leaders' Meeting in 2004.
 The agenda of that year was focused on terrorism and commerce, small and medium enterprise development, and contemplation of free agreements and regional trade agreements.

 The 2005 Leaders' Meeting was held in Busan, South Korea.
 The meeting focused on the Doha round of World Trade Organization (WTO) negotiations, leading up to the WTO Ministerial Conference of 2005 held in Hong Kong in December.
 Weeks earlier, trade negotiations in Paris were held between several WTO members, including the United States and the European Union, centred on reducing agricultural trade barriers.
 APEC leaders at the summit urged the European Union to agree to reduce farm subsidies.
 In a continuation of the climate information sharing initiative established by the APEC Climate Network working group, it was decided by the leaders to install the APEC Climate Center in Busan.
 Peaceful protests against APEC were staged in Busan, but the meeting schedule was not affected.